jbtary/NonLinLoc-utilities/README.md

 # NonLinLoc-utilities
-Some codes in Matlab to export-input files from NonLinLoc
+Some codes in Matlab to export-import files to work with NonLinLoc